 Clearly, features play a central role in a successful strategy to acquire and retain users for your game.
 But rather than waste time and money guessing which features you should implement in your game, you should harness tools that allow you to make decisions based on hard data and high confidence that it will hit your KPIs, not miss them by a mile.

-To help developers identify winning features, calculate the revenue potential of feature sets and even get inspiration for innovative features from games and markets elsewhere, GameRefinery is constantly analyzing the top 180+ features across to the top 200 grossing games, as well as hundreds of games outside the top 200 grossing list.
-This feature level analysis equips developers with unique insights to pinpoint and prioritize winning features, ensuring developers focus efforts on improvements that extend the lifespan of their game and increase user engagement.
+To help developers identify winning features, calculate the revenue potential of feature sets, and even get inspiration for innovative features from games and markets elsewhere, GameRefinery is constantly analyzing the top 180+ features across to the top 200 grossing games, as well as hundreds of games outside the top 200 grossing list.
+This feature-level analysis equips developers with unique insights to pinpoint and prioritize winning features, ensuring developers focus efforts on improvements that extend their game’s lifespan and increase user engagement.

 Hits and misses

-On the flip side, a feature level analysis of games from competitors, also gives developers an inside track on the features rivals are implementing effectively and alerts them to features that have hit potential.
-A prime example is gachas, which has become the most popular F2P mechanic in Japan now sweeping the West.
+On the flip side, a feature level analysis of games from competitors also gives developers an inside track on the features rivals are implementing effectively and alerts them to features that have hit potential.
+A prime example is gachas, which has become the most popular F2P mechanic in Japan, now sweeping the West.
 Early on, and before the trend hit the tipping point, we observed the rise of gacha mechanics in Western mobile game markets.
 In fact, our data showed gachas were a key feature of a significant number of incredibly successful games.
-Overall, 58% of the top grossing 100 iOS games in U.S. feature one or more gachas.
+Overall, 58% of the top-grossing 100 iOS games in the U.S. feature one or more gachas.
 Our clients who had games in this genre were able to ride this wave, not be crushed by it.

 This and countless other examples show features form the foundation for your game and potentially decide the future of your company.
-Based on our in-depth examination of analysis of 7K+ games over the last 3 years we have established that having the right features set – one that matches your target audience and their appetite for game mechanics – is at the core of competitive advantage and commercial success.
-Specifically, the feature set is responsible for 40-60% of the total revenue potential of a game – and certainly essential to pursuing a “games-as-a-service model”.
+Based on our in-depth examination of analysis of 7K+ games over the last 3 years, we have established that having the right features set – one that matches your target audience and their appetite for game mechanics – is at the core of competitive advantage and commercial success.
+Specifically, the feature set is responsible for 40-60% of a game’s total revenue potential – and certainly essential to pursuing a “games-as-a-service model.”